Your Wi-Fi router’s default password is often long and annoying, so how can you change your Wi-Fi settings to make it more memorable and more secure?

 How do I change my Wi-Fi settings?

-The name and password of your Wi-Fi network are stored by your Wi-Fi router – the actual box that connects you to the internet and broadcasts a wireless network to your house (for more about what modems and routers actually are, check out our article).
+The name and password of your Wi-Fi network are stored by your Wi-Fi router – the actual box that connects you to the internet and broadcasts a wireless network to your house (for more about what modems and routers actually are.
 You can access your router’s settings using the web browser on your computer or mobile device – just make sure it’s connected to your Wi-Fi network!

 First, you’ll need to type in your router’s IP address into your address bar; this can be found in several different ways: